1960 NFL season

-The NFL introduced the Playoff Bowl, a game for third place between the runners-up from each conference.
+The NFL introduced the Playoff Bowl, a game for third place between the runners-up from each division.
 Played at the Orange Bowl in Miami, Florida, after the NFL Championship game, it benefitted the players' pension fund.
 The Detroit Lions played the Cleveland Browns in the inaugural game and the Lions won by a point, the first of three straight wins by Detroit in the series.

-The two-time defending league champion Baltimore Colts led the Western Conference after their bye in Week 9, but lost the last four games to finish at .500 and fourth in the West.
-The New York Giants, winners of the Eastern Conference the previous two seasons, won only one of their final five games and finished third in the East.
+The two-time defending league champion Baltimore Colts led the Western Division after their bye in week 9 but lost the last four games to finish at .500 and fourth in the West.
+The New York Giants, winners of the Eastern Division the previous two seasons, won only one of their final five games and finished third in the East.